metacritical/termflix/TERMFLIX_REVIEW.md

   - If Python is required, rely on `group_results.py` for deduplication and simplify the Bash fallback.
   - If Python is optional, keep the Bash dedupe only for the “no Python” path and avoid double‑deduplication when the Python script runs successfully.

-### 6. Metadata / Poster Enrichment in Multiple Layers

-Files:

-- Bash + API modules:
-  - `bin/modules/ui/preview_fzf.sh`
-  - `bin/modules/posters.sh`
-  - `bin/modules/api/omdb.sh`, `bin/modules/api/tmdb.sh`
-  - `bin/scripts/google_poster.py`
-- Python metadata:
-  - `lib/termflix/scripts/get_metadata.py`

-Observations:

-- `preview_fzf.sh`:
-  - Fetches OMDB metadata (genre, runtime, rating, year) via `omdb.sh`.
-  - Also falls back to TMDB and Google‑style lookups for descriptions.
-- `posters.sh`:
-  - Performs enrichment of catalog entries missing posters by invoking `get_poster.py` or `google_poster.py`.
-- `get_metadata.py`:
-  - Provides a unified Python pipeline to get structured metadata (OMDb, TMDB, YTS, Google).
-- There is no clear single source of truth for “metadata enrichment”; logic is spread across Bash, multiple scripts, and a separate Python module.

-Conclusion:

-- Metadata enrichment is duplicated across Bash and Python, increasing maintenance cost.

-Recommendation:

-- Centralize metadata enrichment:
-  - Option A – Bash‑first:
-    - Keep `omdb.sh`/`tmdb.sh`/`google_poster.py` and make `get_metadata.py` explicitly “experimental”.
-  - Option B – Python‑first:
-    - Adopt `get_metadata.py` as the central pipeline and call it from Bash wherever detailed metadata is needed, removing redundant logic from `preview_fzf.sh` and `posters.sh`.

-### 7. Likely Unused Modules
+### 6. Likely Unused or “Next Gen” Modules

-Based on ripgrep searches and wiring from `bin/termflix`, the following modules appear to have no active call sites in the current termflix flow:
+Based on `rg` searches and wiring from `bin/termflix`, the following modules still appear to have no active call sites in the current Termflix CLI flow:

 - `lib/termflix/scripts/generic_torrent_scraper.py`
-- `lib/termflix/scripts/catalog.py` (as a backend; not referenced from the Bash entrypoints)
+- `lib/termflix/scripts/catalog.py` (as a backend; not referenced from Bash entrypoints)
+- `lib/termflix/scripts/category_loader.py` (not wired into FZF/gum/catalog modules yet)
 - `lib/termflix/scripts/get_metadata.py`
 - `lib/termflix/scripts/poster_cache.py`
 - `lib/termflix/scripts/get_poster.py` (newer implementation, not wired in)

-These may be experiments or refactor prototypes.
-If they are not part of the planned architecture, consider marking or removing them to reduce cognitive load.
+- `lib/termflix/scripts/api.py` (unified metadata API, not yet used by `bin/termflix`)

+These look like “next‑gen” Python backends intended to replace portions of the Bash stack.
+If they are part of the roadmap, keep them but document that they are not hooked up yet; otherwise, consider pruning or consolidating.

 ---